Physical Education

 Intent

 Planning – Challenges are adapted to the needs of the children and are structured from simple to complex.
 No matter what level children are at, they will always be challenged appropriately so they can progress at a pace that is right for them.
-Planning can be accessed by teachers on the website, Each year group has their own PE page with content, resourses and a scheme of work.
+Planning can be accessed by teachers on the website under the PE page.
+Each year group has their own PE area with content, resources and schemes of work.

-PE equipment – Furness Primary school is a very resourceful school and the variety and specificity of the equipment gives children a much more enriched experience providing children with a huge variety of experiences but also it offers better support when achieving the most demanding challenges which produce the most difficult skills.
+PE equipment – Furness Primary school is a very resourceful school and the variety and specificity of the equipment gives children a much more enriched experience and access to a variety of sports.
+It also offers better support for children with difficulties which makes achieving the most demanding challenges a more engaging process.

 At Furness we aim to ensure that: